A2-ai/ghqc/README.md

 - **Logo**: A logo to be included in the header of the resultant record’s header named as “logo.png” *(required)*

-An example structure of the configuration information repository can be found at [github.com/A2-ai/ghqc.example_info_repo](https://github.com/A2-ai/ghqc.example_info_repo).
+An example structure of the custom configuration repository can be found at [github.com/A2-ai/ghqc.example_info_repo](https://github.com/A2-ai/ghqc.example_info_repo).